 Unlike the Yale, it has Wi-Fi built in, so there’s no need for an extra hub, bridge, or module.
-Like the Yale, it has auto-unlock technology (Yale and August are both owned by Assa Abloy), so it can be set to unlock itself when you walk up to your door.
+Like the Yale, it has auto-unlock technology (Yale and August are sister companies now owned by Fortune Brands), so it can be set to unlock itself when you walk up to your door.
 Similarly, this wasn’t 100 percent reliable in my testing, and I had to whip out my phone a couple of times to unlock it since there’s no built-in keypad.
 (I stopped carrying keys years ago — but you can unlock it with a key).

-August sells a compatible Bluetooth keypad, which is discounted when you buy it with the lock, but it’s black and kind of chunky, meaning it will stand out on your door frame — negating the whole “my front door still looks the same” reason for buying this lock.
+August sells a compatible Bluetooth keypad, which is discounted when you buy it with the lock, but it’s black and kind of chunky, meaning it will stand out on your door frame — negating the whole “my entryway still looks the same” reason for buying this lock.

 The August lock is pricey for a retrofit lock, but it feels premium thanks to an all-metal design.
 With its compact size, it doesn’t stick out too much on the inside of your door, and it’s attractive enough not to be an eyesore.
 It’s also very quiet when it operates, in contrast to many models I’ve tested.

 The biggest disadvantage of the August Wi-Fi is battery life.
 Most Wi-Fi locks use four AA batteries that last around six months.
-To achieve its small form factor, the August Wi-Fi uses two CR123 batteries, which are smaller and more expensive than AAs — around $15 for a six-pack — and need to be replaced every two to three months.
+To achieve its small form factor, the August Wi-Fi uses two CR123 batteries, which are smaller and more expensive than AAs — around $15 for a six-pack — and need to be replaced every two to three months, based on my testing.